rubenwardy/minetest_modding_book/_en/items/inventories.md

 Lists have a size, which is the total number of cells in the grid, and a width, which is only used within the engine.
-The List width is not used when drawing the inventory in a window, as the code behind the window determines the width to use.
+The list width is not used when drawing the inventory in a window, because the code behind the window determines the width to use.

 ```lua
 if inv:set_size("main", 32) then